Error Handling

 }

-If validation fails, the workflow stops before processing.
+If validation fails, the rule stops before further processing.

 Try It